Adarsh23082/NEWS-SUMMARIZATION-WITH-SEQ2SEQ-MODEL/README.md

 - Applied **regularization techniques** to prevent overfitting.

 ### 4. **Evaluation**
-- Measured the quality of generated summaries using **BLEU scores**.
 - Compared model outputs with human-written summaries to evaluate relevance and clarity.

 ---